w3c/wai-website/pages/about/groups/task-forces/matf.md

 ## Work statement

-To learn about the focus, scope and deliverables of the task force, see the [Mobile Accessibility Task Force Work Statement](/about/groups/task-forces/matf/work-statement/).
+The Mobile A11y Task Force has regrouped in 2024 and a new Work Statement will be published soon.

 ## Current work

 The Mobile A11y Task Force supports the deliverables of the [Accessibility Guidelines (AG) Working Group](/about/groups/agwg/).

-For details of the current work, see the [Mobile A11y Task Force wiki](https://www.w3.org/WAI/GL/mobile-a11y-tf/wiki/Main_Page).
+For details of the current work, see the [Mobile A11y Task Force GitHub repository](https://github.com/w3c/matf/issues).

 ## Contribute to the work